BirjuVachhani/spider/docs/ignore_rules.md

-Spider lets you specify **ignore rules** for the generated dart files so that your linter won't complain about certains rules it can't follow. e.g. **public_member_api_docs** or **avoid_classes_with_only_static_members**.
+Starting from `v3.2.0`, you specify **ignore rules** for the generated dart files so that your linter won't complain about certains rules it can't follow. e.g. **public_member_api_docs** or **avoid_classes_with_only_static_members**.

 Spider will add `//ignore_for_file` lint suppression to all the generated dart files.
 You can use `ignored_rules` **global** config to specify list of rules that should be ignored for the generated code.